zozzlethena/docs/pages/tokenomics.md

 The tokens are streaming proportionally to the voting power cast by a voter and the accrued amount of trading fees.

 These rewards are available for claim as they accrue.
+They do not need to be claimed each epoch.

 ### Bribes